Rmmichael95/BlockWind/README.md

 If you want token conveniences in SCSS (maps/variables), keep them derived from `theme.json` in `assets/src/scss/_tokens.scss` and import it into `app.scss`.

+In `assets/src/scss/_tokens.scss`, keep tokens aligned with `theme.json` by pointing to WordPress CSS variables and **always** providing a fallback (Tailwind v4 default) whenever you reference a variable that may not exist.

 ---

 ## Requirements